 A highlight of this book are the full-colour illustrations.
 Text and images complement each other perfectly: you need one to understand the other.
 No fewer than three graphic designers are credited in the acknowledgements, hinting at the staggering amount of work involved.
 The vast majority of illustrations have been redrawn from roughly 100 different scientific publications, covering five decades.
 This will have included everything from hand-drawn illustrations in the early days to those produced with graphic software recently.
 Had these been reproduced as is, which happens, the mixture of visual styles would have been jarring.
 Now, the book is presented in such a smooth, uniform style that it almost goes unnoticed, so this is a point of praise worth reiterating.

-After Wilson’s and Hölldobler’s book The Ants in 1990 and Tschinkel’s The Fire Ants in 2006 (and with Army Ants still in the pipeline for later in 2020), this title joins what is becoming an illustrious line-up of in-depth books on ants published by Harvard University Press.
+After Wilson’s and Hölldobler’s book The Ants in 1990 and Tschinkel’s The Fire Ants in 2006 (and with Army Ants also published in 2020), this title joins what is becoming an illustrious line-up of in-depth books on ants published by Harvard University Press.
 I praise them unreservedly for the lavish production values they have heaped upon it.
 Desert Navigator is a myrmecological masterpiece and a fitting milestone in Wehner’s long and successful research career.
 If you have any interest in ants, insect behaviour, or animal navigation you absolutely do not want to skip this astonishing book.

 *Since we cannot perceive polarized light, a short explanation is called for.
 When emitted by the sun, travelling light waves can oscillate up and down, or side to side, or really any angle in between.
 When light enters the atmosphere and water bodies, it scatters.
 Air and water molecules filter out waves with certain oscillation directions, leaving only waves oscillating in other directions.
 The result is called polarized light.